dmbarbour/glas/docs/AbstractAssembly.md

 Effective support for static eval should enhance metaprogramming with abstract assembly.
 Ideally, we should be able to abstract over 'const' arguments to methods when constructing AST nodes.

+## AST Layer Effects?
+Tentative.

+With abstract assembly, we could push some effects to the AST layer without losing namespace based access control.
+This is tempting for higher-order effects, e.g. `%amb` for non-deterministic choice of statements, where we want close integration with the syntax, type system, and optimizer.

+However, I currently favor procedural effects even where it's a little awkward.
+For example, instead of `%amb`, we use `sys.fork` returns an integer that we then use in a conditional expression.
+It would take a very strong use case for me to favor AST layer effects.

 ## Concrete Assembly?
 No.

 Abstract assembly insists on a Name argument in the App constructor field, but I left the '0b1' header so we can parse this as `type App = (Arg, List of Arg)`.
 This supports reuse as a concrete assembly, where the constructor argument is represented by data.
 It also allows use of App in constructor position, which might be interpreted as an inline user-defined constructor.